Override CRUD Behavior and Add Custom Endpoints#

 What is available on self#

-Inside any handler or custom route method, the following attributes are always available:
+Inside any method or custom route, the following attributes are always available:

 Attribute